Firstly, this is not a Prudential-sponsored blog post.

 AIA, Aviva and subsequently Prudential, announced that they would be increasing their premium.

-Recently, NTUC Income and Great Eastern have followed suit.
+Recently, NTUC Income and Great Eastern have also followed suit.

 The price hike ranges from as low as 2 percent, all the way up to 36.6 percent.